-Refresh your understanding of the Statement of Mutual Expectations and the standards and procedures documented in your College RPT Rule and your Department RPT Rule.
+Refresh your understanding of the Statement of Faculty Responsibilities and the standards and procedures documented in your College RPT Rule and your Department RPT Rule.

 Mentoring your Department Voting Faculty (DVF) members participating in this process is your responsibility as well.
 Keep in mind that the DVF is comprised of tenured Professors for promotions to the rank of Professor (including both tenure and non-tenure tracks) and tenured Professors and tenured Associate Professors for all other cases.
 Professors in the Phased Retirement Program are NOT eligible to vote since they no longer have tenure.
 As Head, you are not a member of the DVF.

 Make sure the DVF written recommendation follows the RPT Dossier Format outline, i.e. record the section header number and name followed by the recommendation.
 It is not to be in memorandum format addressed to you.
 It must be in paragraph form.
 It does not need to include a repetition of the dossier.
 The evaluative insight of the DVF is most important.